HyeonseoNam/auto-classifier/README.md

   - `Custom Prompt Template`
     - ChatGPT will respond based on this prompt.
 The input coming from your Command will be replaced by `{{input}}`, and the reference tags you set will be placed in `{{reference}}`.
   - `Custom Chat Role`
-    - You can guide ChatGPT's behabior by setting this system role"
+    - You can guide ChatGPT's behabior by setting this system role

 ## Example